hemilabs/ui-monorepo/migrations-pg/README.md

 ## Create and setup the database in AWS

 - Create a Postgres database in AWS RDS (v16.2), setting it up with a VPC, security group, and subnet group that allows for public access
-- In Amazon RDS, go to "Parameter Groups" in the navigation pane, and create a new parameter group picking "Parameter group family" with the database version that matches the one created.
+- In Amazon RDS, go to "Parameter Groups" in the navigation pane, and create a new parameter group by picking "Parameter group family" with the database version that matches the one created.
 A name and description must be completed
 - Open the newly created Parameter Group, click on "Edit" and in the list of parameters, search and change:
   - `rds.force_ssl`, from 1 to 0
   - `shared_preload_libraries`, appending `pg_cron` to the list of libraries preloaded.
 - In the database list, go to "Configuration" and change the parameter group to the one created
 - After the database is modified, reboot the database.

-In order to connect to this instance, set `STAGE` to the appropriate environment (staging/prod), and configure the following variables:
+To connect to this instance, set `STAGE` to the appropriate environment (staging/prod), and configure the following variables:

 ```sh
 STAGE="staging"